probmods/ppaml2016/chapters/5-data.md

 ## Censored weight regression

+Now, an example where we first learn some parameters from data and then use them to make predictions about new settings.

-Make some synthetic data and censor it:
+First, make some synthetic data and censor it:

 ~~~~
 var genders = repeat(50, function() { uniformDraw(['m','f'])});